mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 The Cypress desktop app lets you "time travel" through your tests, so you can see what the browser window looked like at each point in your test.

 But what if you develop without a GUI?
-I do all of my development on headless server VMs.
-In four years of using Cypress, I've never used the Cypress desktop app.
+I do all of my development [on headless server VMs](/building-a-vm-homelab/).
+In four years of Cypress, I've never used their desktop app.
 Instead, I run Cypress [within a Docker container](https://mtlynch.io/painless-web-app-testing/).

-The same problem pops up when you try to run your Cypress tests in a CI environment.
+The GUI problem crops up again when you try to run your Cypress tests in a CI environment.
 There's generally not a desktop GUI there either.
 Cypress' answer is to use their paid CI service, which is the primary way they fund the company.

 I support companies monetizing their open-source product however they want, but Cypress' CI product has never appealed to me.
 I want to be able to reproduce my CI environment locally with Docker containers.
 Playwright lets me do that, but Cypress' CI service doesn't.